richpl/PyBasic/README.md

 for example those in a loop, must be re-parsed every time they are executed.
 However, such a model allows us to develop an interactive interpreter where statements can be gradually added to the program between runs.
-Since the parser is oriented to the processing of individual statements, it uses a signalling mechanism (using JumpType objects) to its caller indicate when program level actions are required, such as recording the return address following a subroutine jump.
-However, thr parser does maintain a symbol table (implemented as a dictionary) in order to record the value of variables as they are assigned.
+Since the parser is oriented to the processing of individual statements, it uses a signalling mechanism (using FlowSignal objects) to its caller indicate when program level actions are required, such as recording the return address following a subroutine jump.
+However, the parser does maintain a symbol table (implemented as a dictionary) in order to record the value of variables as they are assigned.
 * program.py - This class implements an actual basic program, which is represented as a dictionary.
 Dictionary keys are statement line numbers and the corresponding value is the list of tokens that make up the statement with that line number.
 Statements are executed by calling the parser to parse one statement at a time.
 This class maintains a program counter, an indication of which line number should be executed next.
 The program counter is incremented to the next line number in sequence, unless executed a statement has resulted in a branch.
-The parser indicates this by signalling to the program object that calls it using a JumpType object.
+The parser indicates this by signalling to the program object that calls it using a FlowSignal object.
 * interpreter.py - This class provides the interface to the user.
 It allows the user to both input program statements and to execute the resulting program.
 It also allows the user to run commands, for example to save and load programs, or to list them.
-* jumptype.py - Implements a JumpType object that allows the parser to signal the type of jump defined in the statement just parsed (GOTO, conditional branch evaluation, loop return or subroutine call).
+* flowsignal.py - Implements a FlowSignal object that allows the parser to signal a change in control flow. or example, as the result of a jump defined in the statement just parsed (GOTO, conditional branch evaluation, loop return or subroutine call, or STOP).

 ## Open issues